MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/intent-bot-setup.md

 # Configure intent-based follow-up suggestions for customer intent agents

-As an administrator, you'll no longer need to create and author customer intent agents to work for intent.
-It also takes away the effort of creating a bunch of manual customer intent agents topics that could be deprecated.
+As an administrator, you'll no longer need to create customer intent agents to work for intent.
+It also takes away the effort of manually creating customer intent agents topics that could be deprecated.

 Intent assist discovers historical data and maintains an up-to-date intent library, along with the attributes to support intent determination, interview, and fulfillment, leading to much higher deflection.